 - 3. The spirit of Hanukkah was anti-gentile - Yah'shua welcomed gentiles into the Kingdom;

 - 4. Yah'shua refused to promote a Maccabean-type rebellion against Caesar; and

-Yah'shua did not therefore endorse the spirit of Hanukkah which commemorates the re-establishment of the Kingdom by violent means, contrary to the way of the Gospel.
-However, there is no reason why we cannot use the history behind the original, unembellished Hanukkah as an an opportunity to teach believers about coming days of persecution and tribulation when the Antimessiah (Antichrist) comes to power.
+Yah'shua did not therefore endorse the spirit of Hanukkah which commemorates the re-establishment of the Kingdom by violent means, contrary to the way of the Besorah (Gospel).
+However, there is no reason why we cannot use the history behind the original, unembellished Hanukkah as an an opportunity to teach believers about coming days of persecution and tribulation when the Anti-messiah (Antichrist) comes to power.
 Remember, the celebration of Hanukkah, with its special lights and ceremonies, is not commanded by Yahweh anywhere in Scripture and some of its elements are an outright fabrication.
 Moreover, there is strong evidence that these ceremonies borrowed from the pagan Saturnalia, like Christmas has.
-Therefore the festival is not observed by this ministry though we do use the 25th day of the 9th month to teach the facts behind historical events.
+Therefore the festival is not observed by this ministry though we may on occasion use the 25th day of the 9th month to teach the facts behind the true historical events surrounding it.